 Michael R. Cogliandro

-I’ve spent my career as a "technical polymath."
-Whether I was managing enterprise data centers for Iron Mountain or overseeing solar designs at SolartimeUSA, I’ve always been driven to understand the "how" and "why" behind a system.
-At ESD, I turned that curiosity into a teaching framework.
-I actually moved from a staff role to a faculty position because I found my real passion was helping students understand that their unique way of looking at the world is actually their greatest strength in a maker-space.
+I’ve spent my career as a “technical polymath.”
+Whether I was managing enterprise data centers for Iron Mountain, repairing Macs at Apple, leading a school maker-space, or overseeing solar designs at SolartimeUSA, I’ve always been driven to understand the “how” and “why” behind a system.

 Process Over Product